We are marking International Women’s Day by celebrating the achievements of some of our women.

 One of the campaign’s missions is to forge inclusive workplaces so that women can thrive.
 Its aim is “to champion women of all backgrounds who dare to innovate, lead, and uplift others towards a more equal and inclusive workplace”.

 To celebrate, we are highlighting some of our women’s career stories.
-These include a seasoned lawyer returning to work after having a baby, a junior lawyer just starting out, a trailblazing partner helping the next generation, and an associate who moved countries as a child refugee.
+These include a senior lawyer returning to work after having a baby, a junior lawyer just starting out, a trailblazing partner helping the next generation, and an associate who moved countries as a child refugee.
 Each has an inspiring story to tell.

 Lucie Clinch is a knowledge development lawyer for the Injury and Divorce departments.
 She started at Stewarts in 2006 as a paralegal and has had three stints at the firm in different roles since then.
 It was her early days at Stewarts that convinced her she wanted to be an injury lawyer, and she is still involved in that today.
 Now a mother of two, she has managed to find a work-life balance in her current role.
 Lucie says: